dimgel/cpp-linux-scripts/README.md

 2. (Optional) Check its source code: you might want to update GCC options used to compile your scripts, or remove "Recompiling..." message if it messes with our scripts' output.

-3. Compile and install it.
-I install to `/usr/local/bin`, so I run this command as root; you can install it anywhere you want, just don't forget to update path in scripts' shebang line.
+3. Build and install it. `make install` copies binary to `/usr/local/bin`; you can copy it anywhere you want, just don't forget to update path in scripts' shebang line.
 I use gcc 7.3.0, so I explicitly link `libstdc++fs.a` which implements `std::experimental::filesystem`.

-        # g++ build-n-run.cpp -lstdc++fs -o /usr/local/bin/build-n-run
+        # make && sudo make install

 That's all.
 Now write C++ program with shebang line, **chmod it to be executable**, and run: